 Here's a basic list of nervine and adaptogen herbs:

-Oat Tops - Very gentle tonic herb that is nutritive to the nervous system, without a sedative action.
+- Oat Tops - Very gentle tonic herb that helps support the nervous system without a calming action.
 Can help reduce fatigue and support nerve functioning over time.
 Great for anyone who is overworked or relies on caffeine to get through the day.

-Lemon Balm - Sunshine in plant form, this herb helps relieve nervous exhaustion, gloom, and restlessness, with pure aromatic pleasure.
+- Lemon Balm - Sunshine in plant form, this herb helps with nervous exhaustion, gloom, and restlessness, with pure aromatic pleasure.
 Simply rubbing a leaf between your fingers and smelling the citrusy oils can elevate the mood.

-Rhodiola - Improves the brain's ability to analyze, evaluate, calculate, and plan.
-Normalizes the heart rate after exercise or a stressful event.
+- Rhodiola - Improves the brain's ability to analyze, evaluate, calculate, and plan.
+Helps suppor the heart rate after exercise or a stressful event.
 Stimulates release of dopamine and serotonin.
 Supports healthy immune system functioning.

 - Reishi Mushroom - This immune system supportive mushroom is also considered to have a mildly calming and strengthening effect on the nervous system.